 It appears the U.S. Mint is dealing with a shortage in the blanks they need to produce the coins.
 Time will tell whether or not this shortage will persist.
 Only a small handful of producers, such as Idaho's Sunshine Mint, are accredited to provide the blanks needed.
 By law, the Mint can only use silver produced in U.S. mines.
 And it must compete with the private sector to get its supply.

-Rather than paying high premiums for Eagles, with uncertainty over when to expect delivery, we urge customers to consider silver bars and 1-oz silver rounds.
+Rather than paying high premiums for Eagles, with uncertainty over when to expect delivery, we urge customers to consider silver bullion bars' price to help sway your decision when it comes to investing in silver.
+Maybe start with just a one-ounce silver bar, then work your way up to larger bar sizes.

 Potential Market-Moving News This Week